phpinternalsbook/PHP-Internals-Book/Book/classes_objects/internal_structures_and_implementation.rst

 ``zval*`` values.

 Sometimes PHP needs the properties as a hashtable even if they are all declared, e.g. when the ``get_properties`` handler is used.
-In this case PHP also switches to using ``properties`` or rather the hybrid approach described above.
+In this case PHP also switches to using ``properties`` (or rather the hybrid approach described above).
 This is done using the ``rebuild_object_properties`` function::

     ZEND_API HashTable *zend_std_get_properties(zval *object TSRMLS_DC)